Norman Mair

-Norman George Robertson Mair (7 October 1928 – 7 December 2014) was a Scottish international rugby union and cricket player.
+Norman George Robertson Mair MBE (7 October 1928 – 7 December 2014) was a Scottish international rugby union and cricket player.
 He later became a journalist for The Scotsman reporting on rugby and golf, and also wrote for Rugby World.

 Life

 Mair was born 7 October 1928 in Edinburgh, the youngest of the 11 surviving children of Elizabeth Mackay Bisset (1882-1950) and Alexander William Mair (1875-1928), professor of Greek at the University of Edinburgh.
 On 13 November 1928 his father died in a fire at the family home, 9 Corennie Drive, Morningside, Edinburgh.

 He was educated at Merchiston Castle School (1942-1947).

 Rugby Union

 He studied at the University of Edinburgh where he played for Edinburgh University RFC.

 He was selected for the provincial Edinburgh District side and played in the Scottish Inter-District Championship.
 He won the title with Edinburgh in the inaugural 1953-54 season and was the championship's top points scorer of that season.